PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 terminal-output behavior, and both ordered runtime boundaries must remain unchanged.

+The correction is now implemented in the raw owner.
+A single `ModelIRGraphIndex` replaces consumer/producer-map reconstruction on every fixed-point round.
+The matcher rejects duplicate producers, reverse producer/ consumer order, produced public inputs, non-last or malformed Softmax axes, per-axis activation quantization, and any missing or non-rank-four required shape/signature before planning mutations.
+Softmax input and output metadata are both replanned as NHWC, and the post-Transpose metadata is derived from that new output rather than from the stale NWHC shape.

+Both permutation actions are planned together.
+A candidate may update only an immutable local unquantized INT32 tensor with an INT32 backing buffer.
+Shared or public-output constants receive deterministic private clones; public inputs and variable constants reject.
+Candidate-local name reservations are published only when the complete plan commits, so a rejected candidate cannot change a later clone name.
+After both plans, all metadata, and marker options exist, the commit phase has no rejection branch.
+All 24 former strict xfails are green, including a post-permutation failure that proves the pre- permutation remains unchanged.
+Normalized axis `-1`, existing axis `3`, shared buffer cloning, public-output cloning, graph-order statistics, fixed-point behavior, terminal outputs, pruning, and both production boundaries remain covered.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and